-5 For admission and full funding consideration, please have your application completed by March 1st faculty member in the Department of Civil and Environmental Engineering with the appropriate technical expertise agrees to serve as their advisor.
+&lt;sup>5 For admission and full funding consideration, please have your application completed by March 1st

-6 Degrees from ABET accredited institutions, or comparable foreign institutions, are strongly encouraged.
+&lt;sup>6 Degrees from ABET accredited institutions, or comparable foreign institutions, are strongly encouraged.

-7 The scores are used along with other application materials as a part of the evaluation process to judge the potential for student success in our program.
+&lt;sup>7 The scores are used along with other application materials as a part of the evaluation process to judge the potential for student success in our program.